Uniforms and Equipment

 If the player is going to practice at home, buy softballs similar to what she will be playing with during the season.
 11” for the AAA, Minors, and 12" for Majors and Junior league players.

 Batting helmets are supplied by DLL.
 However, many parents prefer to get players their own helmets to get the best absolute fit and to ensure best hygiene.
-Helmets can be purchased from most sporting goods stores.
-The price is between $20 - $30.
+Helmets can be purchased from most sporting goods stores; they must have face guard.
+The price is between $25 - $60.

 Other Useful Practice Items